How to obtain lattices from (f,sigma,delta)-codes via a generalization of Construction A: Introduction

-Rephrasing the theory using nonassociative rings, whenever $f$ is monic, every cyclic $(f,\sigma,\delta)$-code is associated with a principal left ideal of a unital nonassociative algebra defined by $f$, which is generated by some monic right divisor $g$ of $f$: a cyclic $(f,\sigma,\delta)$-code $\mathcal{C}\subset S^m$ corresponds to a left principal ideal generated by $g$ in an algebra we call $S_f$ and is a free left $S$-module of dimension $m-{\rm deg}g$.
-The matrix generating such a cyclic $(f,\sigma,\delta)$-code $\mathcal{C}\subset S^m$ represents the right multiplication $R_g$ in $S_f$ and is a control matrix of $\mathcal{C}$ \cite{P15.1}, \cite{P15}.

 The nonassociative algebra $S_f=S[t;\sigma,\delta]/S[t;\sigma,\delta]f$ is defined on the additive subgroup $\{h\in S[t;\sigma,\delta]\,|\, {\rm deg}(h)<m \}$ of $S[t;\sigma,\delta]$ by using right division by $f$ to define the algebra multiplication $g\circ h=gh \,\,{\rm mod}_r f $ \cite{P15}.
-We call $S_f$ a \emph{Petit algebra}.
-Its construction canonically generalizes the one of the associative quotient algebra $S[t;\sigma,\delta]/(f)$, where we factor out a two-sided ideal generated by $f$, i.e. where $f$ is two-sided (also called invariant).
-This has several advantages: despite $S_f$ being a nonassociative algebra, its behaviour often is very similar to the associative quotient algebra $S[t;\sigma,\delta]/(f)$ and our `associative intuition' gained from classical central simple algebras constructed as a quotient $S[t;\sigma,\delta]/(f)$ often makes it easy to work with $S_f$.
-We recall that the quotient algebras $S[t;\sigma,\delta]/(f)$ when $S$ is a division algebra, as well as the right nuclei of the algebras $S_f$ were successfully used when constructing central simple algebras for instance in \cite{Am}, \cite{Am2}, \cite{Hoe}, \cite[Sections 1.5, 1.8, 1.9]{J96}, \cite{O}.
+This can be seen as a canonical generalization of associative quotient algebras $S[t;\sigma,\delta]/(f)$, where we factor out a two-sided ideal generated by $f$, which occurs when $Rf$ is a two-sided ideal.
+If $S$ is a division algebra, the associative quotient algebras $S[t;\sigma,\delta]/(f)$ as well as the right nuclei of the nonassociative algebras $S_f$ were used when constructing central simple algebras for instance in \cite{Am}, \cite{Am2}, \cite{Hoe}, \cite[Sections 1.5, 1.8, 1.9]{J96}, \cite{O}.
+Due to their large nuclei, the algebras $S_f$ were also successfully employed to systematically build fast-decodable fully diverse space-time block codes in \cite{SP14, R13, MO13}, see \cite{PS15}, which are used for reliable high rate transmission over wireless digital channels with multiple antennas transmitting and receiving the data.
+Skew-polynomial rings and their ideals have been already used in other applications and when generalizing other classical notions like Gr\"{o}bner bases \cite{M0} to a non-commutative setting, e.g. see \cite{BGV, CM, Lev, Lev2, KrW, Kr, P1, P2, Wei}, where they appear as examples of solvable polynomial rings, operator theory \cite{G6}, and other codes, in particular (cyclic) convolutional codes and MDS codes cf. \cite{G1, G2, G4, G5, N1, N2, N3}.